coderaashir/Movie-Theater-Challenge/README.md

 Assumptions:

 - Customers prefer a seat near the center row, and corner seats
-- Customers prefer a seat top rows over lower rows
+- Customers prefer seats in top rows over lower rows
 - Screen is facing the bottom-most row (which is J)

 Instructions for MAC: